HMCS Trentonian

 HMCS Trentonian was a modified Flower-class corvette that served with the Royal Canadian Navy during the Second World War.
 She fought primarily in the Battle of the Atlantic and the English Channel as a convoy escort.
-She was named for Trenton, Ontario, though due to a naming conflict with another vessel, her name was changed.
+She was named for Trenton, Ontario, though due to a naming conflict with a US Navy vessel, her name was modified.
 She was sunk in 1945.

 Background

 Flower-class corvettes like Trentonian serving with the Royal Canadian Navy during the Second World War were different from earlier and more traditional sail-driven corvettes.
 The "corvette" designation was created by the French as a class of small warships; the Royal Navy borrowed the term for a period but discontinued its use in 1877.
 During the hurried preparations for war in the late 1930s, Winston Churchill reactivated the corvette class, needing a name for smaller ships used in an escort capacity, in this case based on a whaling ship design.
 The generic name "flower" was used to designate the class of these ships, which – in the Royal Navy – were named after flowering plants.

 Corvettes commissioned by the Royal Canadian Navy during the Second World War were named after communities for the most part, to better represent the people who took part in building them.
 This idea was put forth by Admiral Percy W. Nelles.
 Sponsors were commonly associated with the community for which the ship was named.
 Royal Navy corvettes were designed as open sea escorts, while Canadian corvettes were developed for coastal auxiliary roles which was exemplified by their minesweeping gear.
 Eventually the Canadian corvettes would be modified to allow them to perform better on the open seas.